pantelis-giankulidis/django/docs/intro/tutorial02.md

-If you wish to use another database, install the appropriate database bindings <database-installation> and change the following keys in the :setting:`DATABASES` ``'default'`` item to match your database connection
+If you wish to use another database, install the appropriate database bindings <database-installation> and change the following keys in the `mysite/settings.py` `DATABASES` item to match your database connection settings,as in the example below:

-settings:
+* DATABASES = { </br>
+  'default':{ </br>

-* :setting:`ENGINE <DATABASE-ENGINE>` -- Either
+      &ensp; 'ENGINE': -- Either
     ``'django.db.backends.sqlite3'``,
       ``'django.db.backends.postgresql'``,
     ``'django.db.backends.mysql'``, or
-  ``'django.db.backends.oracle'``.
-Other backends are :ref:`also available
-  <third-party-notes>`.

-* :setting:`NAME` -- The name of your database.
-If you're using SQLite, the database will be a file on your computer; in that case, :setting:`NAME` should be the full absolute path, including filename, of that file.
-The default value, ``BASE_DIR / 'db.sqlite3'``, will store the file in your project directory.

-If you are not using SQLite as your database, additional settings such as :setting:`USER`, :setting:`PASSWORD`, and :setting:`HOST` must be added.
+    ``'django.db.backends.oracle'``, </br>
+      &ensp; 'NAME': -- the name of the database to use,</br>
+      &ensp; 'USER': -- the name of the database user to connect ,</br>
+      &ensp; 'PASSWORD': -- the password of the database user,</br>
+      &ensp; 'HOST':-- The host of the database,</br>
+      &ensp; 'PORT':-- The port of the database connection,</br>
+      &ensp; 'OPTIONS': -- Several custom options for the connection</br>
+  }
+}

-For more details, see the reference documentation for :setting:`DATABASES`.
+For more details, see the reference documentation for `DATABASES`.

-.. admonition:: For databases other than SQLite

     If you're using a database besides SQLite, make sure you've created a database by this point.
-Do that with "``CREATE DATABASE database_name;``" within your database's interactive prompt.
+Do that with `CREATE DATABASE database_name;` within your database's interactive prompt.

-    Also make sure that the database user provided in :file:`mysite/settings.py` has "create database" privileges.
-This allows automatic creation of a :ref:`test database <the-test-database>` which will be needed in a later tutorial.
+    Also make sure that the database user provided in `mysite/settings.py` has "create database" privileges.
+This allows automatic creation of a `test database <the-test-database>` which will be needed in a later tutorial.

     If you're using SQLite, you don't need to create anything beforehand - the database file will be created automatically when it is needed.

-While you're editing :file:`mysite/settings.py`, set :setting:`TIME_ZONE` to your time zone.
+While you're editing `mysite/settings.py`, set `TIME_ZONE` to your time zone.For example, for eastern American timezone, you can set `TIME_ZONE = "US/Eastern" `.

-Also, note the :setting:`INSTALLED_APPS` setting at the top of the file.
+Also, note the `INSTALLED_APPS` setting at the top of the file.
 That holds the names of all Django applications that are activated in this Django instance.
 Apps can be used in multiple projects, and you can package and distribute them for use by others in their projects.

-By default, :setting:`INSTALLED_APPS` contains the following apps, all of which come with Django:
+By default, `INSTALLED_APPS` contains the following apps, all of which come with Django:

-* :mod:`django.contrib.admin` -- The admin site.
+* `django.contrib.admin` -- The admin site.
 You'll use it shortly.

-* :mod:`django.contrib.auth` -- An authentication system.
+* `django.contrib.auth` -- An authentication system.

-* :mod:`django.contrib.contenttypes` -- A framework for content types.
+* `django.contrib.contenttypes` -- A framework for content types.

-* :mod:`django.contrib.sessions` -- A session framework.
+* `django.contrib.sessions` -- A session framework.

-* :mod:`django.contrib.messages` -- A messaging framework.
+* `django.contrib.messages` -- A messaging framework.

-* :mod:`django.contrib.staticfiles` -- A framework for managing
+* `django.contrib.staticfiles` -- A framework for managing
   static files.

 These applications are included by default as a convenience for the common case.